4th Call for Student Project STUDENT COASTAL IDENTITY

 South East Technological University | Ashkan Dehghan | Student Board member | ashkan.dehghan@postgrad.wit.ie |

-The initiative involves launching four calls over four years (approximately one per year), where students are required to form partnerships comprising at least three students from partner universities.
-For the first call, no specific topics were provided; instead, the coordinators of the work package allowed students to propose topics of their own choosing.
-This approach proved successful, resulting in 10 diverse applications.
-With a budget of EUR 30,000.00 allocated for the first call, it was decided to fund 6 projects with EUR 5,000.00 each.
-Out of the 6 selected projects, 4 were successfully completed, while the remaining 2 cancelled their project plans.
+For the first call, no specific topic has been set in order to allow students to explore their creativity and share their ideas.
+This approach proved successful, resulting in 10 diverse applications covering a wide range of topics, including culinary presentations, creative engagement, sports championship as well as discussions on critical issues such as unsustainable tourism practices in coastal regions.
+With a total budget of EUR 30,000.00 for the first call, it was decided to fund 6 projects with EUR 5,000.00 each.
+However, out of 6 selected projects, only 4 were successfully completed, while the remaining 2 cancelled their project plans.

 European Augmented Reality Mural Project